michaelbuii/personal-website/data/labs/AWS/IAM User.md

 ## Overview

 As best practice, you should only use the root user account to perform select service management tasks.
-You should use an IAM user to perform other activities in side AWS
+You should use an IAM user to perform other activities inside AWS

 ## Instructions